 I don’t know about you, but I’m a huge fan of Harry Potter!
-And, if you’re any kinds of a Harry Potter fan, then surely the Harry Potter studio tour London is on your Bucket List!
+And, if you’re any kind of a Harry Potter fan, then surely The Making of Harry Potter Studio Tour is on your Bucket List!
 If it isn’t, it should be!
 It is one of the ultimate pilgrimages for Harry Potter fans from around the world.
 And, guess what, it’s an easy Day Trip from London!

 If you do go to the Making of Harry Potter Tour, make sure you schedule your trip ahead of time.
 You will need to choose a specific day/time and purchase your tickets early ~ probably several months ahead of time!
 And personally, I would recommend going in the morning.
 That way you can take your time and not go in after a long day.
 You can expect to spend between 3-4 hours looking around!

 Here are 10 Images from our visit on the Making of Harry Potter Studio Tour that will have you wanting to plan your own visit!

 1. The cupboard under the stairs

 This is where it all started!
 In the very first book, this is where we meet Harry Potter in the cupboard under the stairs.
 You can almost hear Aunt Petunia screeching, “Up!
 Get up!
 Now!”

 2. The Hogwarts Express